bazineta/js8call/README.md

      Elsewhere when devices must be discovered the enumeration stops as soon as the configured device is  discovered.
 A status bar message is posted when audio devices are being enumerated as a reminder that the UI may block while this is happening.
+- Status messages couldn't be displayed in the status bar due to the progress widget taking up all available space; for the moment at least, it's restricted to be a defined size.
+- Removed an old workaround on OSX for sub-menu display issues that do not seem to be relevant to Qt6.

 While Qt6 by default will display using a platform-specific style, I've not yet done much work to deal with changes required there (e.g., platform-specific stylesheet changes, where custom styles